 Department of Management

-Additional Positions at AUKogod Outstanding Professor of Undergraduate Programs
+Kogod Outstanding Professor of Undergraduate Programs

 Freshman Honors Mentor

-- Professor Linowes teaches strategy, global leadership, entrepreneurship, and cross-cultural management.
+- Professor Linowes teaches strategy, global leadership, entrepreneurship, cross-cultural management and sustainability.
 His professional management experience includes several years with Accenture and Goldman Sachs, where he helped plan the firm’s international expansion.
 Linowes’ research focuses on business in emerging markets and the globalization of management.
 He studies the challenges of managing cross-culturally and how American and Japanese multinationals adjust to countries around the world.
 With USAID backing, he has produced a large collection of case studies profiling businesses in emerging markets.
 He has taught U.S. State Department foreign service officers to manage cross-culturally.
 Dr. Linowes develops innovative approaches to management education and was a Fulbright Scholar for pedagogical innovation.
 He has taught in several countries and has traveled extensively around the world.
 Recently he was visiting professor at Ritsumeikan University in Kyoto, Japan

 DegreesB.A., Princeton University; M.S., University of Michigan; D.B.A., Harvard University